maximus801/cos425-group/README.md

 ## Tomomi Bahun
 I spent most of my time at home during the winter break.
 I watched a British baking show, and it made me want to learn baking.
 I practiced baking some fun stuff, like macarons and cream puffs, and they came out good.
 Also, I purchased the entire series of Demon Slayer books and enjoyed reading them.
 They were expensive, but I thought they were worth buying.

+## Cooper Duncan
+I spent the majority of the winter break relaxing in preparation for the spring semester.
+I spent alot of my time playing games with friends and hanging out with my girlfriend.
+My brother decided to move out and got his own place so I helped him with all the moving.
+Other than that, I just tried to enjoy the break the best I could.